duckdb/duckdb-web/docs/api/wasm/extensions.md

 ### HTTPFS

 The HTTPFS extension is, at the moment, not available in DuckDB-Wasm.
 Https protocol capabilities needs to go through an additional layer, the browser, which adds both differences and some restrictions to what is doable from native.
+Instead, DuckDB-Wasm has a separate implementation that for most purposes is interchangable, but does not support all use cases (as it must follow security rules imposed by the browser, such as CORS).

 ## Extension Signing